RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ExceptionERROR: Unable to create ZERO Raster.
 Manual intervention required`**
     - *Cause:*   [*MaxLifespan*][4] failed to create a zero Raster covering the computation area.
-    - *Remedy:*  The Raster creation needs to be manually made in *ArcPro*'s Python interpreter (the external interpreter could not do the job and only the cuckoo from California knows why).
+    - *Remedy:*  The Raster creation needs to be manually made in *ArcGIS Pro*'s Python interpreter (the external interpreter could not do the job and only the cuckoo from California knows why).
 Thus, manually create the zeros Raster as follows:
-	  + Launch *ArcPro* and its implemented Python window (`Geoprocessing` dropdown menu: `Python`).
+	  + Launch *ArcGIS Pro* and its implemented Python window (`Geoprocessing` dropdown menu: `Python`).
 	  + Enter the following sequences (replace `REPLACE_...` according to the local environment):<br/>
 		`import os`<br/>
 		`from arcpy.sa import *`<br/>